sahupratik30/react-food-order-app/README.md

 ## About the application

-An expense-tracker web application built using ReactJS.
+An food-ordering web application built using ReactJS.

 ## Getting Started